Property Transactions by Non-Legal Entities

 Accounting of Output Tax

-Similarly, the non-legal entities will be required to account for output tax on supplies of properties made on their behalf by the bare trustees.
-The requirement to account for output tax will also apply to deemed supplies such as the following:
+The non-legal entities must account for output tax on supplies of properties made on their behalf by the bare trustees.
+This requirement also extends to deemed supplies, including:

 - Properties given away for free (click here for more information);